 As a distance learner you can access a wide range of library services wherever you are.
 Visit the Libraries website for more information on how to request scans of items in our collections (within copyright limits) and postal loans, access thousands of eresources, find upcoming study skills webinars and get help and support.

 Join our Facebook group

-Get to know other students who are starting this year and stay up to date on all the latest Welcome news.
-Have a question about life at the University of Nottingham?
-You can ask students going into their second and third years.
+Get to know others who are starting this year and stay up to date on all the latest news.
+Got a question about life at the University of Nottingham?
+One of our current students will be happy to help.